-Midlands Technical College Radiologic Technology Program Overexposure Report
+Midlands Technical College- Radiologic Technology Program Overexposure Report

-Studen t Name Monitoring Period Clinical Site: Exposure Reading allowat ble dose for professional radiation wor limits for the program at 10% of the annual kers.
-Limits for MTC students are: 500 mrem DDE e); 5000 mrem SDE (skin/extremity) per quarter.
-1. 1.
-Where did you store your monitor when not wearing it?
-2. 3.
-3. Has your monitor been misplaced during this monitoring period?
-4. Have you held a patient during any procedure?
-5. 5.
-What clinical site and fluoroscopy room # were you in during this period?
-6. 6.
-How many fluoroscopic exams did you participate in during this period?
-7. Did you perform any defagrams during gyour rotation?
-8. 8.
-Where did you typically stand during fluoroscopy?
-Did you wear an apron and thyro id collar during these exams?YN 9.
-How many mobile exams did you parti cipate in during this period?
-10. Where did you typically stand during n nobile exposures?
-Did you wear an apron and thyro id collar during these exams?YN 11.
-How many C-arm exams did you partic pripate in during this period?
-12. Where did you typically stand during e exposures utilizing the C-arm?
-Did you wear an apron and thyro id collar during these exams?YN 13.
-What other factors may have contribu ted to the higher than acceptable dose?
-Action plan discussed by the program officials and student to reduce the amount of exposure received by the student in the future:
+Student Name Monitoring Per riod Clinical Site: Exposure Readi ng allowable dose for professiona rogram at 10% of the annual MTC students are: 500 mrem DDE SDE (skin/extremity) per quarter.
+Where did you store you our monitor when not wearing it? ing period?
+4. Have you held a patien t during any procedure? during this period?
+6. How many fluoroscopi exams did you participate in d luring this period?
+7. Did you perform any de efagrams during your rotation? these exams?YN 9.
+How many mobile exar ns did you participate in during this period?
+10. Where did you typicall stand during mobile exposure s?
+Did you wear an a pron and thyroid collar during these exams?YN 11.
+How many C-arm exam s did you participate in during this period?
+12. Where did you typicall stand during exposures utilizi ng the C-arm?
+Did you wear an a pron and thyroid collar during these exams?YN 13.
+What other factors ma y have contributed to the highe er than acceptable dose?
+Action plan discussed by the p received by the student in the reduce the amount of exposure Follow up date: Student Signatu e Date Program Director Signature Date Radiation Safety Officer Signature Date 5/17